juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 Example process
 ---------------

 Processes are more complex than other resources in OTOBO.
 To create a process, you need to do several steps.
-The following chapters shows you, how to define a process from the specification and create the needed resources.
+The following chapters show you, how to define a process from the specification and create the needed resources.
 Let's see an example to make it more demonstrative.
 We will define a book order process.

 Process Specification